-Blogging and Written Reflections:
+Facebook Blogging and Written Reflections:

-All students are required to participate in the Class Facebook Blog, by posting a minimum of four times in the course of the semester.
-To receive full credit 2 posts must be made before mid-semester and 2 posts after.
-No partial credit will be given for fewer than the required 2 posts per half.
+All students are required to participate in the Class Facebook Blog, by posting a minimum of three times in the course of the semester.
+This is a space for sharing videos, articles and observations on the world of comedy sourced from the internet, newspapers, magazines and other media.
+One post, due during the first half of the semester, must be a written refection on either a) casting demo b) rehearsal demo c) Brooks-Moss video.
+All other posts are materials of the students choosing.
+Students may post as many times as they choose.
+Posts above the minimum number of 3 will be credited toward the "Participation" category when grading.
+To receive full credit 2 posts must be made before mid-semester and 1 post after.
+No partial credit will be given for fewer than the required posts per half.

 A Written Reflection on one's work and learning experience must be emailed to me by 12pm on the Wednesday after each in-class rehearsal and after the final screening.
+This final Reflection may refer to either the Shooting/Editing experience, or to the Screening, or both.